EH30/ultraDos/README.md

 # How To
 pip install requirements.txt
-Example: python dos.py -u https://example.com/
+Example: python dos.py -u [Target Website]
-Example with proxy: python dos.py -u https://example.com/ -p proxyList.txt
+Example with proxy: python dos.py -p proxyList.txt  -u [Target Website]
 if you use proxy it will use proxy when the response code is not 200